-This function gets received data from the receive FIFO of the specified SSI module and places that data into the location specified by the ui32Data parameter.
+This function gets one received data element from the receive FIFO of the specified SSI module and places that data into the location specified by the ui32Data parameter.
 If there is no data in the FIFO, then this function returns a zero.